 - Is familiar with the standards for communicating, reporting, and logging activity

 - Is familiar with dwell time protocol, recording, safety, directional cleaning (based on the setup of the room and its airflow), and the nuances of cleaning horizontal versus vertical surfaces and ceilings

 - Is committed to frequent and ongoing monitoring of work performance, reviews, and updates

 Each member of the team should be able to explain the points mentioned above as well as demonstrate any processes.
 Cleaning and disinfecting are not the same, and you need dedicated resources to ensure your cleanroom is truly clean enough to comply with regulations, meet guidelines, and follow standards.

 If you don’t have those dedicated resources, you’re taking a major risk.
-From untrained employees who become disgruntled by trying to perform tasks they don’t understand, to janitorial staff who does their best but is also not trained in proper cleanroom cleaning procedures.
-Morale and productivity will suffer without third party, qualified resources in place.
+From untrained employees who become disgruntled by trying to perform tasks they don’t understand, to janitorial staff who do their best but are also not trained in proper cleanroom cleaning procedures.
+Morale and productivity will suffer without third-party, qualified resources in place.

 Additionally, cleanroom cleaning resources are necessary to help you avoid FDA fines, failed audits and quality checks, and other critical failures.
-To limit operational costs, stay in compliance with industry regulations, prevent accidents, and increase safety, you need to have a proper cleanroom cleaning process in place.
+To limit operational costs, stay in compliance with industry regulations, prevent accidents, and increase safety, you must have a proper cleanroom cleaning process in place.

 We have a free guide to help you get your cleanroom cleaning process started.
 You can download it here >>

 In summary, your bottom line is directly related to your cleanroom cleaning.
 Incorrect procedures that cause wasted products are money straight out of your pocket.
 Don’t throw your profit away.
 Don’t waste resources.
 Don’t risk your company’s profitability and reputation.
 Hire a third-party resource dedicated to and qualified for the maintenance of your cleanroom cleaning today.